JoleneMel/HealthBotApp/README.md

 2.) make index.html something more, maybe add a 3d model version of some of the robos as I go through Blender :)

+3.)
+See if some voice lines can be done, maybe little animations instead of the mock up to show it off more as a full idea

+:)